NIRSpec Dithers and Nods

 Dithers are offsets of the target position over multiple exposures, to even out or mitigate detector effects, help remove cosmic rays, improve spatial sampling, and increase signal-to-noise and flux accuracy.

 Below is a table of terminology used for different types of dithering in different NIRSpec instrument modes.
-These are described more comprehensivley in NIRSpec Dithering Recommended Strategies.
+These are described more comprehensively in NIRSpec Dithering Recommended Strategies.

 The bright object time-series (BOTS) mode does not use dithers or nods.